rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 changed.
 As a result, any section in the above fragments still ends with its default scope and not any sooner.

-Note that the focus of the initial question is on the latter aspect.
-That is, to close a presequent section before the end of its default scope is reached.
+Note that the focus of the initial question is on the latter aspect (i.e. close a presequent section before the end of its default scope).

 <!-- ======================================================================= -->
 ## implicit parent containers